National infrastructure manager of Switzerland

 Network length, gauge and electrification (2022):

 This company operates two lines, the suburban Sihltalbahn to Langnau and Sihlbrugg, and a mountain line to Uetliberg.
-The combined section to Zürich Central Station has two overhead wire systems, the DC one is located on one side.
-So the DC EMUs have off-centre pantographs!
+The combined section to Zürich Central Station used to have two overhead wire systems, the DC one was located on one side.
+So the DC-only EMUs had off-centre pantographs!

 From April 2022 the Uetliberg line was converted from 1200V DC to 15kV AC.
 New (dual voltage) trainsets were ordered to be used during and after the conversion.
 The older DC motor cars were withdrawn.